|

 Dallas Museum of Art

-Hirshhorn Museum and Sculpture Gardens, Smithsonian Institute, Washington
+Hirshhorn Museum and Sculpture Gardens, Smithsonian Institute, Washington D.C.

 The Metropolitan Museum of Art, New York